The platypus of the quantum channel zoo

 showing that $Y_{ab}$ and $Z_{ab}=Y_{ab}$ are feasible in \eqref{eq:diamond-norm-sdp}.
 The marginal $Y_a=\tr_b Y_{ab}$ is diagonal with eigenvalues $1+\sqrt{1-s}$ (of multiplicity 2) and $1+s/\sqrt{1-s}$.
 Since $\sqrt{1-s}\geq s/\sqrt{1-s}$ for $s\in[0,1/2]$, we conclude that $\|Y_{a}\|_\infty = 1+\sqrt{1-s}$.
 Therefore, the SDP \eqref{eq:diamond-norm-sdp} for $\|\TC\circ\NC_s\|_\diamond$ has value at most $\|Y_a\|_\infty = 1+\sqrt{1-s}$, which concludes the proof of the theorem. \end{proof}

 While the bound $\log\Gamma(\BC)$ can be strictly tighter than the transposition bound $\log\|\TC\circ\BC\|_\diamond$ for certain channels $\BC$ \cite{WangFangEA18}, Theorem~\ref{thm:qc-upper-bounds} shows that the two bounds in fact coincide for $\NC_s$.
-The SDP upper bound $\log\Gamma(\BC)$ was recently improved by \textcite{FangFawzi19}, and evaluating the latter bound (which can again be computed by semidefinite programming) yields an even tighter bound on $\QC(\NC_s)$.
+The SDP upper bound $\log\Gamma(\BC)$ was recently improved by Fawzi and Fawzi~\cite{FangFawzi19}, and evaluating the latter bound (which can again be computed by semidefinite programming) yields an even tighter bound on $\QC(\NC_s)$.
 The two bounds are compared in Fig.~\ref{fig:qcap-bounds-comparison}.